oisdk/site/drafts/how-to-binary-random-access-list.lagda.md

 tags: agda
 ---

-"Heterogenous Random-Access lists" by Wouter Swierstra describes how to write a simple binary random-access list (from Okasaki) to use as a heterogenous tuple.
+"Heterogenous Random-Access Lists" by Wouter Swierstra describes how to write a simple binary random-access list (from Okasaki) to use as a heterogenous tuple.
 If you haven't tried to implement the data structure described in the paper before, you might not realise the just how *elegant* the implementation is.